 The price that course providers charge for the NEBOSH Certificate can vary considerably.
 Certain factors will influence the price, so it's important to consider what you need in order to learn successfully and pass the 2 assessments.
 These are just a few important factors to ask course providers to understand the real value:

-- Exam question practice with feedback.
+- Exam question practice and tips on completing the Open-Book Exam (OBE) with feedback.